Treating COVID-19 at home: Care tips for you and others

 As you take care of a loved one who is ill with COVID-19, you might feel stressed too.
 You might worry about your health and the health of the sick person.
 This can affect your ability to eat, sleep and focus.
 And it can worsen long-lasting (chronic) health problems.
 It may also increase your use of alcohol, tobacco or other drugs.

 If you have a mental health condition, such as anxiety or depression, continue with your treatment.
 Contact your care provider or mental health provider if your condition worsens.

 To care for yourself, follow these steps:

-- Eat healthy meals and stay hydrated.
+- Eat healthy meals and drink plenty of fluids.

 - Get plenty of sleep.

-- Avoid use of drugs and alcohol.
+- Avoid use of drugs, tobacco and alcohol.

-- Stretching, breathe deeply or meditate.
+- Stretch, breathe deeply or meditate.

-- Focus on enjoyable activities.
+- Focus on fun activities.

 - Connect with others and share how you are feeling.